 And the school…

-One reason we migrated was for our children to have a more holistic education.
-Having grown up in the exam driven system of Singapore, we thought it would be good if they did not suffer the stress like we did.
+One reason we migrated was to give our children a more holistic education.
+Having grown up in Singapore’s exam-driven system, we thought it would be good if they did not have to suffer the stress we did.
 We wanted them to learn to have an opinion, to speak up and speak out.

 It was good.
 A bit too good.